Painting by Jennie A. Brownscombe (1850-1936) |

 We took advantage of this and drove down to Colorado Springs to explore Pikes Peak.
 This is a 'fourteener', a mountain over fourteen feet.
 However, we didn't exert ourselves enough to hike, but took advantage of the train which chugged slowly at a 25 degree angle for an hour and half to the top!
 Throughout the journey, an amusing guide commented on sights and facts of the area.
 It was very pretty even though the leaves from the Aspen groves have long gone, then as we passed the timberline, there were layers of melting snow with the occasional mountain goat.
 Once at the summit, we had 50 minutes to enjoy the scenery before the return journey.
 At the top, on this beautiful clear day, you could see far into the distance to four states!
 (If your eyes were good!)
 It was this scenery that prompted the words of 'America the Beautiful ' that was written by Katharine Lee Bates:

-Sangre de Christo Range in the far distance..
+A magnificent view with the vast Sangre de Christo Range in the far distance.. |

 - Katherine Lee Bates (8 verses)